GDPR: what do I need to think about when using a mailing list in the context of my research?

 The three most common legal grounds for working with mailing lists at UGent in the context of research are:

 • the active consent of the recipient.
 When this legal ground applies you will first have to ask the recipients of your mailing list for permission to send an invitation to an event, a request for participation in a study,....
+This is referred to as an opt-in.
 The conditions that need to be met for asking active consent are described in this research tip.
 A given consent has a certain validity period.
 If desired, the consent can be asked again after some time and thus renewed.
 Based on the nature and content of the communication, an appropriate period of validity must be established.

 • the legitimate interest of UGent or of a third party which, after careful weighing of the interests, must outweigh the rights and freedoms, including the privacy of the recipients.